 You’ll want to buy PLA filaments with nice, consistent winding on the spool.
 If the filament is tangled, it will break.
 This often leads to a failed 3D print, frustration and wasted filament.

-Problems with Cheap PLA
+Problems With Cheap PLA

 While cheap PLA filaments may seem inviting, you usually get what you pay for.
 Aside from having many of the issues listed above, cheap PLA doesn’t print as well or as consistently as a higher-quality filament.
+You can also run into problems with PLA not sticking to the bed, or brittle PLA straight out of the box.
+There can be implications for the PLA shelf life too.

 Any money saved on cheap PLA filaments tends to even out with more failed prints and higher amounts of waste.
 Not to mention, poor quality filament can be harder on your 3D printer, so you will need to replace parts or maintenance your machine more often than with proper filament.

 Of course, even the best PLA filaments won’t give you good results if you don’t know the proper techniques and printer settings to use with them.
-So always make sure to use the right PLA filament print settings to get the best results.
+So always make sure to use the right PLA print settings to get the best results.

-Which is the best brand of PLA filament?
+Which is the Best Brand of PLA Filament?

 Each brand has its benefits and drawbacks, so it really depends on your needs.
 If you need something quality but inexpensive, MatterHackers Build Series, Hatchbox PLA, or Overture PLA Pro are great options.